Mining and manufacturing

 Manufacturing

-Significant manufacturing industries in the Territory include food products, fabricated metals and transport equipment.
+Significant manufacturing industries in the Territory include food product manufacturing, fabricated metal and non-metallic mineral product manufacturing.

-In 2021, the Territory Government entered into a partnership with the Advanced Manufacturing Growth Centre (AMGC) to support the development of advanced manufacturing in the Territory.
+In 2021, the Territory Government entered a partnership with the Advanced Manufacturing Growth Centre (AMGC) to support the development of advanced manufacturing in the Territory.
 As part of this partnership, AMGC and the Territory Government have established the Advanced Manufacturing Ecosystem Fund (AMEF) to support local businesses to commercialise products using innovative technology.
-Since its inception, the AMEF has supported Diverseco, Katherine Joinery, Arctic Installations, Air Tip, Corrosion Instruments, Colemans Printing, Steeline and Warle Construction.
-The Territory Government has recently co-invested in Warle Construction to build durable and cost-effective modular homes for remote areas, together with supporting Think Water in commercialising a water testing system to enhance water quality testing efficiency.
-The combined investment of the AMEF is expected to contribute over 160 new jobs and generate over $84 million for the Territory’s economy in its first five years.
+Since its inception, the AMEF has supported Diverseco, Katherine Joinery, Arctic Installations, Air Tip, Corrosion Instruments, Colemans Printing, Steeline, Warle Construction, Think Water, blueflite, Life h2o Australia, Rise and Wurrba.